lab4d-org/lab4d/docs/source/tutorials/arbitrary_video.rst

       - z: forward

-  The metadata file is stored at `database/configs/...`, which is used to load the dataset.
+  The metadata file at `database/configs/$seqname.config` is used to load the dataset.
+  It also stores the initial camera intrinsics (obtained by heuristics `focal length = max(h,w)`).

 Visualize preprocessed data